WICG/canvas-color-space/CanvasColorSpaceProposal.md

 };
 </pre>

-* <code>data</code> is a Uint8ClampedArray if colorSpace is "srgb" or "legacy-srgb"
-* <code>data</code> is a Float32Array if colorSpace is "linear-rec-2020"
-* Non-standard color spaces that have more than 8bpc and use an integer format may use Uint16ClampedArray for <code>data</code>.
-Regardless of the number of bits used by the color space, the representation of color components as Uint16 values must use the range [0,65535].
-* getImageData() produces an ImageData object in the same color space as the source canvas
+* getImageData() produces an ImageData object in the same color space as the source canvas, using an ImageDataArray of a type that is appropriate for the specified pixelFormat (smallest possible numeric size that guarantees no loss of precision)
 * putImageData() performs a color space conversion to the color space of the destination canvas.

 ### Limitations
-* No support for arbitrary user-defined color spaces and bit depths.
-This capability could be added in the future.
-The current proposal attempts to solve the problem with a minimal API surface, and keeps the implementation scope reasonable.
-The extensible design will allow us to extend the capabilities in the future if necessary.
-The rec-2020 space was chosen for its very wide gamut and its non-virtual primary colors, which strikes a balance that is deemed practical.
-* toDataURL is lossy, depending on the file format, when used on a canvas that is in the linear-rec-2020 space.
+* toDataURL and toBlob are lossy, depending on the file format, when used on a canvas that has a pixelFormet other than 8-8-8-8.
 Possible future improvements could solve or mitigate this issue by adding more file formats or adding options to specify the resource color space.
-* ImageData uses float32, which is inefficient due to memory consumption and necessary conversion operations.
-Float32 was chosen because it is convenient for manipulation (e.g. image processing) due to its native support in JavaScript (and current CPUs).
-A possible extension would be to add and option for linear-rec-2020 content to be encoded as float16s packed into Uint16 values.

-### Security and privacy issues
-Some current implementations of CanvasRenderingContext2D color correct image resources for the display as they are drawn to the canvas.
-In other words, the canvas is in output referred color space.
-This is a known fingerprinting vulnerability since it exposes the user's display's color profile to scripts via getImageData.
-The current proposal does not solve the fingerprinting issue because it will still exist in legacy-srgb.
-To solve the problem, implementations must color-correct CSS colors, then by extension, legacy-srgb mode will be in the true sRGB color space by virtue of the color matching rules outlined above.
-When that becomes the case, images drawn to canvases will be color corrected to sRGB, which solves the problem.
-There is resistance to adopting this model because going through an sRGB intermediate is lossy compared to directly color correcting images for the display in a single pass (may cause banding and gamut clipping).
-This feature proposal mitigates the lossiness argument thanks to the linear-rec-2020 option.

-Implementors should be mindful of fingerprinting in their designs of non-standard color spaces.
-E.g. they should avoid providing color spaces that expose the display's specific profile, though doing so is tempting for an "optimal" match.

 ### Implementation notes
-* Because float16 arithmetic is supported by most GPUs, but not by CPUs, implementations should probably opt to not support linear-rec-2020 on hardware that does not provide any native support.
-* When possible, the srgb color space should use GPU API extensions for sRGB support.
-This will streamline the conversion overhead for performing filtering and compositing in linear space.
+* When possible, the linerPixelMath option should use GPU API extensions for sRGB transfer curve support.
+This will streamline the gamma compression/decrompression overhead for performing filtering and compositing in linear space.
-* Implementations of non-standard (i.e. vendor-specific) color spaces should be designed for optimal performance.
-For example wide gamut spaces could use the sRGB tranfer curves to take advantage of hardware support.

 ### Adoption
 Lack of color management and color interoperability is a longstanding complaint about the canvas API.